admhpr/oversight/content/about.md

 In May 2018, I graduated with high honors from Western Technical College, Wisconsin USA, with an Associates in Applied Science with a focus on web and software development and design.
 I have worked in the industry since 2016.

-Working with emerging rapid growth start-ups and thriving fast paced product focused work envrionments.
-This is my little slice of the web to write put down some thoughts and learn as I go.
+Working with emerging rapid growth start-ups and fast paced product focused work environments.
+This is my little slice of the web to put down some thoughts and learn as I go.

 ## blog